Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 Although it may be easier to launch a Wix site, you don’t need to be a developer to create a WordPress site.
 Like Wix, WordPress.com is a website platform that includes everything necessary for quickly launching a site.
 Start with a theme, which are like templates but with additional customization options, then add content and customize to your needs.

 If WordPress.com doesn’t let you customize enough, advanced users may choose a WordPress.org site instead.
 This open-source version uses the same functionality but features fewer ‘ready-to-launch’ features, meaning the setup time could be significantly longer depending on your skill level.
-WordPress.org also does not include hosting, unlike Wix and WordPress.com.
+Unlike Wix and WordPress.com, WordPress.org also does not include hosting, requiring users to select a suitable web host.

 If you need to quickly launch a simple website that is guaranteed to look good, Wix is a good solution.
 If you prefer to design your website but don’t have a lot of time, WordPress.com is a good solution.
 If you want a completely customized website without having to learn code, WordPress.org is the best solution.

 A blog is a website that is optimized for regularly updated content.
 While creating a blog from scratch can be challenging, creating one using a website platform such as Wix or WordPress is not.
 Which of these provides the best blogging platform?
-The answer depends on your needs.
+The answer, again, depends on your needs.

 Wix